 There are several modules within the XCO library, each of which focuses on a different functional area.
 Every module exposes its public API through a particular class, called the API “class” of the module.

 In each module, the API class serves as the point of entry to all offered functionality.
 The name of the API class starts with “XCO_CP_” (or) “XCO_KU_.”

 History of SAP ABAP XCO Library

 XCO library was initially introduced in SAP BTP ABAP Environment (aka Steampunk) 2005 and ABAP Platform on-premise S/4 HANA 2020.

 With the 2008 release, the SAP XCO Library is now publicly available on the SAP Cloud Platform ABAP Environment (aka Steampunk).

 - Key User edition

 - On-premise edition

 1. Key User Extensibility XCO Modules:

 Below are the 4 ABAP Key User XCO modules.
-The key user (KU) edition of the XCO library provides a set of functions that support typical In-App Extensibility scenarios.
+The key user (KU) edition of the SAP XCO library provides a set of functions that support typical In-App Extensibility scenarios.